 We are continually developing lists of families and individuals willing to serve as community friends.
 Likewise, we encourage all new international students to apply for participation in this program.
 We examine questionnaires completed by both parties, then make student/family assignments.
 Every attempt will be made to meet your requests.
 Let us know if you have a preference or if you will only host student(s) from the country you request.

 No, we encourage all members of our community to participate, so that students will have a chance to experience the variety of American home experiences.

 We will attempt to make the match requested, but depending on where participants are from, it is not always possible.
 Remember that our largest international student populations are from India, China, Saudi Arabia, and that often our student participation is linked proportionally to our student population.
 Please let us know on your application if you are only able to host a student from a specific country.

 The answer is easy—as much time as you and your student(s) have available for this program: every other week, once a month, or every other month.

-Again, this is your option.
-We’ll accept whatever length of commitment you choose to make.
-Most families maintain the relationship while the student remains at S&T (and even beyond); some wish to retain the relationship for a specific period.
+This is your option.
+We will accept whatever length of commitment you choose to make.
+Most families maintain the relationship while the student remains at S&T (and even beyond); some wish to maintain the relationship for a specific period.

 We are receiving applications from students and community members throughout the year.
-The office of International Affairs will host a reception in the Fall semester for all participants at the SWBCC, 1207 N. Elm, Rolla Mo.
-This is the time that most International Friends will be paired up together.
+The Office of International Affairs will host a reception in the fall semester for all participants at the Southwestern Bell Cultural Center, 1207 North Elm St., Rolla, MO, 65401.